SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

-                            So I then added some information queries into the Emitter Update calls to see just how much information the draw call was dealing with.&nbsp; In the Particle Manager class I added the following to the beginning of the Update function:
+                            So I then added some information queries into the Emitter Update calls to see just how much information the draw call was dealing with.
+In the Particle Manager class I added the following to the beginning of the Update function: